TheMidnightHammer/Hammer/README.md

 # What does Hammer support?

-Native Vulkan support: with a very optimized rendering pipeline SSBO (shader storage buffer object): enables you to send custom data to the GPU Simple collision detection: simple but useful Unlimited textures: many old engine had a hard limmit of how many textures you could you, Hammer does not have any Model loading (.obj only): makes it easier to load complex models
+Native Vulkan support: with a very optimized rendering pipeline

+SSBO (shader storage buffer object): enables you to send custom data to the GPU

+Simple collision detection: simple but useful

+Unlimited textures: many old engine had a hard limmit of how many textures you could you, Hammer does not have any

+Model loading (.obj only): makes it easier to load complex models

+Blazing fast text rendering: using stb_truetype.h and creating a texture of the text

 <img width="632" height="706" alt="image" src="https://github.com/user-attachments/assets/157a91fb-d69d-4deb-9de6-efdec45e3402" />
 <img width="1228" height="966" alt="image" src="https://github.com/user-attachments/assets/7d6a529a-c3ba-4a30-881c-aeba3b27118b" />